Project Name: Shimba Hills Forest Guides Association

 - Furthermore, we invite you to bring typical food, spices, drinks, games and music from your country (for an intercultural evening) – and a lot of motivation!

 LANGUAGE: English is the language of the work camp.
 There will be a possibility of learning Kiswahili and other international and local languages as cultural diversity is a major component in international service

-Below is the emergency contact for Kenya Voluntary Development Association:
+Below are the emergency contacts for Kenya Voluntary Development Association:

 KVDA Administration: +254721 650 357

-PROJECT DETAILED INFO SHEET: Will be sent to the volunteer sending organization as soon as the application is accepted by KVDA
+PROJECT DETAILED INFO SHEET: Will be sent to the volunteer sending organization within one week on acceptance of the volunteer by KVDA.

 CONFIRMATION DEADLINE: Should be done via e-mail at least one month before the start of the project.